Turnagain Herb Co. Goes Forward

 Trained under an Apache medicine man as a medicine helper, Andrews learned how to craft cannabis to help people with a variety of ailments.
 He spent years experimenting and refining.
-With legalization, he found the right people to work with his knowledge and experience
+With legalization, he began buying products from websites like www.grasscity.com/bongs and then found the right people to work with his knowledge and experience.

 “It’s exciting and quite a bit intimidating,” Andrews said.
 “I’m a little nervous.
 I can see it.
 It can be done.”

 THC will manufacture the edible Giggle Burst first to sell business to business initially.
 Andrews has not seen anything like his creation in legal cannabis markets.
 He believes Giggle Burst is a unique product with a great name.
 The next edible to roll out will be Aww Snap, a ginger snap.

 “I made a lot for cancer patients or people who deal with nausea a lot,” Andrews said, “going through chemo where it’s hard to keep something down.
 The ginger is good for nausea.
 The cannabis gets your appetite back.”

 Andrews enjoys the idea of his edible creations helping people in assorted ways.